stoically/webextensions-jsdom/README.md

   * *sinon* `<object>`, optional, a sinon instance, if given `sinon-chrome` will use it to create the stub. useful if you run into [problems with `sinon.match`](https://github.com/acvetkov/sinon-chrome/issues/67#issuecomment-370255632)

-Returns a Promise that resolves with an object in case of success:
+Returns a Promise that resolves an `<object>` with the following properties in case of success:

 * *background* `<object>`
   * *dom* `<object>` the JSDOM object